ray-project/ray/doc/source/cluster/kubernetes/examples/rayjob-batch-inference-example.md

 # RayJob Batch Inference Example

 This example demonstrates how to use the RayJob custom resource to run a batch inference job for an image classification workload on a Ray cluster.
-See the document [Image Classification Batch Inference with HuggingFace Vision Transformer](https://docs.ray.io/en/latest/data/examples/huggingface_vit_batch_prediction.html) for a full explanation of the code.
+See [Image Classification Batch Inference with HuggingFace Vision Transformer](https://docs.ray.io/en/latest/data/examples/huggingface_vit_batch_prediction.html) for a full explanation of the code.

 ## Prerequisites